Santhoshsks/traffic_regulation_app/README.md

 # traffic_regulation_app
-This software predicts optimal routes using Dijkstra's algorithm based on real-time traffic speed and road density.
+This software predicts optimal routes using Dijkstra's algorithm based on real-time traffic speed and road density.It employs Geopy for geocoding and reverse geocoding, enhancing location accuracy, and integrates TomTom API for real-time traffic data.
+Dijkstra's algorithm is applied to suggest optimal routes based on traffic speed and density.
+NetworkX visualizes graph logic, Flask manages backend operations, and Figma designs an interactive UI/UX.
+Randomized simulations depict roadblocks and rerouting scenarios, offering users an informative and efficient traffic management tool.